Dennis2y/Dennis2y-zootopia-with-API-and-Github/README.md

 # 🦊 Zootopia Animal Explorer with API Integration

-This project displays animal data in an HTML page using an external API.
-It's part of a learning journey in software engineering and Python development.
+This project displays animal data in an HTML page using an external API and showcasing various animals.

 ## 🔧 Features